twentyhub/energyonline/content/terms-and-conditions.md

 • cause any part of this section 17 to be void.

 18 CAN WE CHANGE THIS AGREEMENT?
-18.1 We may make changes to this agreement, the network requirements, your payment methods, or our price list.
-If we make changes to this agreement, the network requirements, your payment methods, or if we increase the energy prices set out in our price list, we will give you notice of the changes as soon as possible and not later than 30 days before the change is to take effect, together with our reasons for making the changes.
+18.1 We may make changes to this agreement, the network requirements, **your** payment methods, or our price list.
+If we make changes to this agreement, the network requirements, **your** payment methods, or if we increase the energy prices set out in our price list, we will give **you** notice of the changes as soon as possible and not later than 30 days before the change is to take effect, together with our reasons for making the changes.
 We will do this by any reasonable method of communication including by:

 • advertising in a local daily newspaper; or
 • posting a notice on our website; or
-• writing to you; or
+• writing to **you**; or
-• emailing you; or
+• emailing **you**; or
-• notifying you by other electronic means,
+• notifying **you** by other electronic means,

 or by a combination of these methods.